TomOverland/Burger/README.md

 ## Installation:

-# Step 1 - Clone my repository
+### Step 1 - Clone my repository

-In your command terminal, type the following to clone this repository: "git clo
+In your command terminal, type the following to clone this repository: "git clone

 ## License: